-- Encourage residents and long-term visitors to receive a dose of IPV four weeks to 12 months prior to international travel? those undertaking urgent travel (i.e. within four weeks) should be encouraged to receive a dose at least by the time of departure. - Ensure that travelers who receive such vaccination have access to an appropriate document to record their polio vaccination status.
+- 'Encourage residents and long-term visitors to receive a dose of IPV (if available in country) four weeks to 12 months prior to international travel? those undertaking urgent travel (i.e. within four weeks) should be encouraged to receive a dose at least by the time of departure. - Ensure that travelers who receive such vaccination have access to an appropriate document to record their polio vaccination status.'